-Although phone screens are often ignored, they can provide valuable insight into a candidate who appears good on paper.
-Asking the right phone interview questions helps you vet applicants and narrow your field of potential new hires down.
-Phone screen interviews last about 30 minutes and cover only general topics, as in-depth discussions are reserved for later interviews.
+Asking the right phone interview questions helps you vet applicants and narrow your field of potential new hires.
+Although companies often forgo phone screen interviews, they can provide valuable insight into a candidate who appears good on paper.
+Phone screen interviews last between 15 and 30 minutes and should cover only general topics, such as employment history, skills, and experience.
+In-depth discussions should be reserved for later interviews.

-After you’ve tackled a tough question like salary, move to a much easier question for the job seeker.
-This question comes in several forms, and you may want to ask them all.
+This question comes in several forms, and you may want to ask them all:

 - Have you just started your job search, or are you interviewing elsewhere?

 - What makes you want to leave your current job?

 - What are you looking for in a new job?

 During the job-specific questions, you should ask things that will help you determine if the candidate’s background, skills, and experience align with the job requirements.

 1. What is your employment background, and how does it make you a good fit for this role?

 It’s essential that you pay attention to the description of their current job duties and how that aligns with those of your position.
 Also, keep your ears open for clues about how they interact with colleagues, their problem-solving skills, and their other soft skills.

 While the candidate’s resume will give you insight into the types of positions that they have held and whether those align with your job description, some position titles may not be exactly what you are hiring for.
 Asking the candidate to explain their employment history allows them to talk about how their experience has prepared them for this role.